Law office

 Before Filing: The Honest Conversation

 Not every dispute should become a lawsuit.
 Litigation is expensive, time-consuming, and uncertain.
-Before proceeding, clients should understand:
+Before you proceed, you should understand:

 • True costs: Legal fees, lost time, business distraction, and opportunity cost

-• Realistic outcomes: What winning actually looks like (hint: rarely the full amount claimed)
+• Realistic outcomes: What winning actually looks like (it is rarely the full amount you claim)

 • Timeline: Months at minimum, often years for complex matters